Project-YXKJ/SilverStarSCS.Docs/docs/function/motor.rst

 Motor
 =====

-**Holding force of the motor:**
+**Holding force of the motor**

-Enable this function by set **A54** to 1.
+Enable this function by set `A 54`_ to 1.

 This function prevents unwanted wandering of the needle when machine has stopped.
 The effect can be checked by turning the hand wheel.

-The maximum time the holding force can keep takes effect is determined by parameter **A66**.
+The maximum time the holding force can keep takes effect is determined by parameter `A 66`_.

-- If **A66** equal to 0, it take effect always when stopped.
+- If `A 66`_ equal to 0, it take effect always when stopped.
-- If **A66** is not equal to 0, effective time is the value set by **A66**.
+- If `A 66`_ is not equal to 0, effective time is the value set by `A 66`_.

 Parameter List
 ==============